T10Jace/CS352_Project/README.md

   However, due to how our class uses MySQL, we wrote the database's SQL scripts in MySQL workbench and then downloaded the files and added them into a folder called 'databases'.

-  This folder contains 3 main files:
+  This folder contains 5 main files:

   1. ClearDB.sql - Run this script to clear or 'drop' the database and it's tables.
   2. CreateDB.sql - Run this script to ONLY create the databse and begin using it.
-  3. LoadDB.sql - Run this script to ONLY create tables for the database.
+  3. LoadTablesDB.sql - Run this script to ONLY create tables for the database.
 (ALL TABLES WILL BE NULL/EMPTY).
+  4. LoadDataDB.sql - Run this script after you run 'LoadTablesDB.sql' to fill the tables with data
-  4. mediquestdb.sql - Run This script to create the tables AND fill the tables with data.
+  5. mediquestdb.sql - Run This script to create the tables AND fill the tables with data.

   This website has a backend which uses the following MySQL database tables: